kochis/valhalla-starter/README.md

 * Build Valhalla tiles (routing indexes)
 * Combine all tiles into a `.tar` file

+**Note:** This step could take up to 30 minutes to complete, depending on your internet connection and compute resources.

 ## Start Valhalla
 To start Valhalla, after running the setup script, you can run `./start.sh` which should start the server at `http://localhost:8002`